danielgroves/danielgroves.net/notebook/_posts/2015-07-19-getting-started-backpacking.md

 ---
 published: true
 title: Getting Started Backpacking
-excerpt: A look at the gear required to get started and go backpacking for the first time
+excerpt: A look at the gear required to get started and go backpacking for the first time.

 date: 2015-07-19 15:00
 tags: backpacking gear